EquiticeDaRandomBoi/celeste-wasm/how.md

 Okay.
 That was a lot.
 Does it work?

-(fmod is not open source, have to open archive)
+uh.. okay. sure. i guess i'll just implement crypto myself.

+Now does it work?

 at first we just committed the entire source code into a private repository

 # celeste

- \-sWASMFS
+We also wanted to get Celeste working, since the person who shared the initial snippet had never released their work publicly.
+We thought that we could get it running, and maybe also get the Everest mod loader running with the game.

-Celeste is also FNA, so we went through the same process
+Celeste is also written in FNA, so we went through more or less the same process that we took to get Terraria compiled.

-This time FNA needed to be patched

-However, by this time SDL3 was stable so we didn’t need the proxy hack
+At this point, the SDL3 tooling was stable enough for us to upgrade, giving us access to `OffscreenCanvas`, so we would no longer need the proxy hack.

+We had another dependency issue though: Celeste uses [FMOD]() for audio instead of FAudio like Terraria.

+FMOD *does* provide emscripten builds, distributed as archive files, but as luck would have it- it also didn't like being run in a worker.
+We could use the wrap script again, but it isn't open source, so we couldn't just recompile it like we did for FNA.
+But, since we weren't modifying the native code itself, we could just extract the `.o` files from the FMOD build, and insert the codegenned c compiled as an object.

+After a couple of patches that aren't worth mentioning here:

+image

 And now we have a proper system for applying patches too

-Celeste is great but what about everest?
+Okay cool.
+Now Everest.
+I wanna play the [strawberry jam](https://gamebanana.com/mods/424541) mod on my chromebook.

 A mod loader is generally built around two components, a patched version of the game that provides an api, and a method of loading code at runtime and modifying behavior

-Both are provided by MonoMod, an instrumentation framework
+Both are provided by MonoMod, an instrumentation framework for c# specifically built for game modding.

-the patcher part modifies the game on disk, so no problem there. but the runtime modifications use RuntimeDetour, which is very not supported on webassembly
+the patcher part modifies the game on disk, so no problem there. but the runtime modifications use a module called `RuntimeDetour`, which is very not supported on WebAssembly.

 I’ll explain how we ported it to NET's WASM SDK, but first it will help to take a little detour (haha) into the history of .NET Core